Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

 With the advent of digital pathology foundation models, it is important to evaluate model robustness, generalizability, and potential biases and understand their limitations.
-Here, we showcase the breakthroughs made possible by HIPPO in rigorously evaluating models built on top of foundation models for breast metastasis detection and prognosis prediction tasks.
-We compare five foundation models in metastasis detection and identify model-specific limitations and biases.
+Here, we showcase the advance enabled by HIPPO in rigorously evaluating models built on top of foundation models for breast metastasis detection, prognosis prediction tasks, and IDH mutation detection task.
+We compare \rebuttal{six} foundation models in metastasis detection and identify model-specific limitations and biases.
 We also use HIPPO to study the effects of tissue components on prognostic models, demonstrating how HIPPO's capabilities surpass attention in identifying low and high-risk drivers.
 We also measure the effect of TILs on breast cancer and melanoma patient prognosis and demonstrate digitally that autologous TILs improve predicted prognosis in a subset of melanoma patients, marking exciting progress in the field.